Professional requirements for architects: Ireland

 An alternate route to the Register is available through the ARAE (Architects Register Admission Examination) - this provides an opportunity for those without the required educational and professional qualifications to enter the Register in Ireland.
 This examination has operated successfully since 2009.

-Architects' Alliance of Ireland is a group of long-established self-trained architects created in response to Part 3 of the Building Control Act 2007.
-The Act seeks for the first time to control the use of the term 'architect' in the Republic of Ireland.
-The group is lobbying for an amendment of the legislation to restore the prior status of self-trained architects in the profession.

 Italy

 To enter the profession in Italy, individuals are required to first obtain a degree in architecture, or a degree in Building Engineering/ Architecture, then to receive professional qualification, obtained by passing a state exam with four tests (three written and one oral).
 To practice, the architect must register with the Ordine degli architetti (Order of Architects), which following a recent reform also includes planners, landscape architects and conservationists (architectural heritage).
 The Orders are organised by province, and registration is based on place of residence of the architect.
 Within the order there are currently several classes and categories, depending on specific qualifications.

 Italian law recognises equal rights to Building engineers registered with the appropriate order.
 Other professionals in the construction industry are the geometra (surveyor) and the perito industriale (technical expert) specialising in construction; these professionals have several limitations compared to architects and engineers, as they follow a different and shorter course of study aimed at learning basic and complementary aspects of work in construction.